MusaGreen/MusaGreen/README.md

-# 👋 Hi there, I'm MusaGreethis!
+# 👋 Hi there, I'm MusaGreen!

-👀 I'm into fun reads and building cool things.
+👀 I'm into fun reads and building cool project.
 💻 Passionate about **Web Development** & **App Development**
-🐍 A proud **Python master** — automation, scripting, APIs?
+🐍 A proud **Python master** — automation, scripting?
 I'm your guy!
 🌱 Currently sharpening my skills in **Front-End Development** (React, HTML, CSS, JS)
 🤝 Always open to **collaborating on exciting projects**
 📫 Contact me at: **+27 79 483 4163**